Basis-Theory/basistheory-integration-guides/collections/concepts/access-controls.md

 ### Expires At

-ISO8601 compatible DateTime in which the application will be deleted.
+ISO8601 compatible DateTime at which the application will be deleted.
 It only applies for `Expiring` applications.

 ### Can Create Expiring Applications